lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~

  where ext_authz_data is authorization related data defined in a separate specification and its type is an int.
-Different types of ext_authz_data are registered in {{iana-ead}}.
+There is a register for different types of  ext_authz_data, see {{iana-ead}}.

 The EAD fields of EDHOC are not intended for generic application data.
 Since data carried in EAD_1 and EAD_2 fields may not be protected, special considerations need to be made such that it does not violate security and privacy requirements of the service which uses this data.
 Moreover, the content in an EAD field may impact the security properties provided by EDHOC.
 Security applications making use of the EAD fields must perform the necessary security analysis.